dan-mi-sun/PadrinoRecipes/README.md

 Let's create an app that models an online cookbook application.

 * Fork this repo and clone it as per usual
-* Generate padrino models that follows the given model format:
+* Generate padrino models as per your model design
-* Generate an admin system that gives you the basic CRUD actions to create the values in your system.
+* Use the db/seeds.rb to create models.
 * Generate padrino controllers to action a public-facing website.
-You wont need to implement a full CRUD system for your visitors; they wont be able to delete for example.
+Implement a full CRUD system for your visitors.
 Plan your application and think about what actions they will be able to see.
 * Create views for your actions with nice layouts, CSS and clean HTML
 * Nest your routes so that any models that are dependent on other models include their parent in the URL
 * Similarly, nest any dependent models in your forms using fields_for and accepts_nested_attributes_for.